Colgate13/Brohood-network-researches/README.md

 # Brohood-networrk-researches

-network-researches is a Nodejs APIresFull for researches, NPS and create tables applied static with dades genere for researches and NPS.
+Network-researchers is a Node Js API restFul for NPS surveys and creates static tables applied with the survey data.

 ## technologies
 - yarn and npm